vuldb/cyber_threat_intelligence/actors/RedEcho/README.md

 _Live data_ and more _analysis capabilities_ are available at [https://vuldb.com/?actor.redecho](https://vuldb.com/?actor.redecho)

+## Campaigns

+The following _campaigns_ are known and can be associated with RedEcho:

+* India Power Grid

 ## Countries

 These _countries_ are directly (e.g. origin of attacks) or indirectly (e.g. access by proxy) associated with RedEcho: